Things to do in York, Lancaster, Chester

 Book signing

-▪ A pre-release book signing for the novel “The Secret to Southern Charm” by bestselling author Kristy Woodson Harvey, hosted by Westminster Towers, 4 p.m, March 21 in Heritage Hall, 1330 India Hook Road in Rock Hill.
+▪ A pre-release book signing for the novel “The Secret to Southern Charm” by bestselling author Kristy Woodson Harvey, hosted by Westminster Towers, 4 p.m, March 21 in Heritage Hall, 1330 India Hook Road, Rock Hill.
 Reservations are $25.
 Seating is limited.
 Attendees will meet the author, have afternoon tea and get a signed paperback.
-RSVP to Dawn Martineau at 803-328-5018 or dmartineau@westminstertowers.org
+RSVP 803-328-5018 or dmartineau@westminstertowers.org.

 Entertainment